jayumorgan/InnovativeEnergy_old/docs/getting_started.md

     ...etc
 ```

-Going between states is as easy invoking the `self.engine.gotoState` method with the name of the state that you'd like to transition to.
+Going between states is as easy invoking the `self.gotoState` method with the name of the state that you'd like to transition to.
 Any other business logic simply gets implemented by overriding the defined methods.

 #### State Machine Implementation (MachineAppEngine)
 Now that we know how to build our separate state nodes, we need to put them altogether in our state machine, also known as the `MachineAppEngine` in `server/machine_app.py`.
 This class is the heart of your MachineApp.
 It fields requests from the REST server and manages the state transitions of your application.
 All of the interactions with the REST server are abstracted way by its superclass called `BaseMachineAppEngine` in `server/internal/base_machine_app.py` (Note: You should never have to touch `BaseMachineAppEngine`, unless you know what you're doing).